 The BBA students are required to undertake an internship program approved by the Head of the program.
 A faculty supervises the student intern.
-The primary goal of internship is to provide a student with a real-life on-the-job exposure and an opportunity to apply theoretical concepts in real life situation.
-Student’s interest and intended area of concentration are taken into account while making internship placement decisions.
+The primary goal of the internship is to provide a student with real-life on-the-job exposure and an opportunity to apply theoretical concepts in real-life situations.
+Students’ interests and intended areas of concentration are taken into account while making internship placement decisions.
 The normal duration of the internship is 6 to 8 weeks, and it is undertaken during the summer after completing at least 48 credit hours of course works.
 The students must submit the internship report to the host institution and the University and give a seminar to the faculty and students.

-A student must obtain ‘Pass’ grade in the internship.
-Failure to obtain passing will call for a retake of the internship program.
-Such retake may be allowed at most only once.
+A student must obtain a ‘Pass’ grade in the internship.
+Failure to obtain a passing will call for a retake of the internship program.
+Such retakes may be allowed at most only once.

 Students are also encouraged to consult the faculty during office hours for academic assistance.
-SAIM also adopts critical approach to learning which offers the students long lasting benefits than conventional management courses.
+SAIM also adopts a critical approach to learning which offers the students long-lasting benefits over conventional management courses.

 Learning values in SAIM are guided by:

-Emphasis on application of theoretical and conceptual framework to address managerial issues.
+Emphasis on the application of a theoretical and conceptual framework to address managerial issues.

 Teaching based on the concept of peer learning.